DennisTsar/ballast/docs/src/orchid/resources/wiki/usage/mental-model.md

 update itself to display what's in that `State`, and in doing so will always be kept consistent with that State.

 `Inputs` are how the UI communicates back to the ViewModel.
 Each discrete action in the UI, each click listener, text changed listener, etc. should be separate classes within the `Input` sealed class.
-Each `Inputs` subclass is should be an `object` if the UI element doesn't directly deliver data to the ViewModel (a click listener), or a `data class` if it does need to deliver data (text changed).
+Each `Inputs` subclass should be an `object` if the UI element doesn't directly deliver data to the ViewModel (a click listener), or a `data class` if it does need to deliver data (text changed).
 Don't worry about what to do with those yet, the Contract just defines the "what".